24Chromosones/AlpacaTradingBot/README.md

 ![img.png](images/dca.png)

 Wow, that blew the 2 other strategies away!
+Over 3x the return on our initial investment.

 ## Conclusion